Lejeune-Lab/BU_computational_research_intro/README.md

 ### GMSH
 Instructions for using GMSH on the SCC:

-1. Load Gmsh and all other necessary modules using the commands:
+1. Load GMSH and all other necessary modules using the commands:

     ```bash
     module purge